mimikgit/mimik-ai-chat-example-iOS/README.md

 ### Step 6: Review additional Files

-Next, review the contents of the `config-mimik-ai-use-case-url` and `config-ai-model1-download.json` files by running:
+Next, review the contents of the `config-ai-model4-download.json` and `config-ai-model5-download.json` files by running:

 ```
-open config-mimik-ai-use-case-url; open config-ai-model1-download.json
+open config-ai-model4-download.json; open config-ai-model5-download.json
 ```

-These files contain predefined values that you don't need to change (though you can, if necessary).
+These two files contain predefined model download configuration values that you don't need to change (though you can, if you need to).
 Simply take note of their content.

 ### Step 7: Open Xcode